nverjinski/iconic/README.md

 1.  **Open the project** in your code editor.
 2. Navigate to the designated component file (e.g., `src/IconComponent/IconComponent.jsx`).
 3.  **Define your component** within this file.
-The component will automatically render inside the fixed 512x512 container in the browser.
+The component will automatically render inside the fixed container in the browser.
-4. You can use styled-components, inline styles, or the provided `IconComponent.css` file
+4. You can use styled-components, inline styles, or the provided `IconComponent.css` file to style your icon.

     ```jsx
     // src/IconComponent.jsx